 During the fall of 2017, Porter served as a volunteer assistant coach with the Collegiate School Athletic Department, breaking down game film.
 He is the son of head coach Scott Abell.

-Eisenhofer joins the Davidson football staff after two years at Pioneer Football League foe, Jacksonville University.
+Eisenhofer joined the Davidson football staff after two years at Pioneer Football League foe, Jacksonville University.
 Serving as an offensive graduate assistant, Eisenhofer coached the Dolphins quarterbacks and b-backs.
 During his time at Jacksonville, he helped Jared Morris earn All-PFL honorable mention and Keenan Simpson earn All-PFL second team honors.
 The Dolphin offense also set program records for rushing yardage and rushing touchdowns during his tenure.

 Prior to Jacksonville, Eisenhofer began his coaching career at the University of Minnesota-Morris where he coached the wide receivers, tight ends and running backs.

 Eisenhofer graduated from Lake Norman High School in nearby Mooresville, N.C. in 2011.
-His brother, Joel, is a 2012 graduate of Davidson.
+His brother, Joel, is a 2012 graduate of Davidson..

 Mathews was hired as the running backs and slots coach in February of 2019.